 Zucchini has quite a bit of moisture in it.
-So we need to remove some of that moisture before we fry up our zucchini slices.
+So we need to remove some of that moisture before we fry up our air fryer zucchini slices.
 To do this, you are going to lay the zucchini slices flat on a baking sheet.

 Then sprinkle the slices with some salt, let rest for a few minutes, then slip and repeat.
 We outlined this process in our Gluten Free Eggplant Parmesan recipe.